 The tires installed on the unit are 16" radials.
-The spare tire is a standard feature on this unit.
+A spare tire and spare tire carrier can be added as an optional feature.
 The steel wheel installed on these units measures 16" x 6".
 The bolt pattern on the wheel is 8 on 61⁄2".
-The brake size is 121⁄2" x 3%" while the axle capacity is 7,000 pounds.
-The number of axles and axle type varies per model.
+The number of axles, brake size, axle type and axle capacity varies per model.

 Shock absorbers are another standard feature.
-Installation of these will help cushion the trailer when pulled on rough, uneven roads.
+Installation of these will assist in cushioning the trailer when pulled on rough, uneven roads.
 They also help stabilize the unit.

-The Mor/RYDE suspension system with heavy duty shock absorbers is an optional feature that can be installed in place of the standard shock absorbers.
-Standard on all models are the easy lube equalizers.
-The movement of the equalizer assembly serves to transfer instantaneous loads from one axle to another in an effort to "equalize" the load between the axles.
-The equalizers are equipped with grease zerks for ease of maintenance.
+All of the models are equipped with easy lube equalizers.
+With multiple axle installation, the movement of the equalizer assembly serves to transfer instantaneous loads from one axle to another in an effort to "equalize" the load.
+The equalizers installed are equipped with grease zerks for ease of maintenance.